Danielovich/markdownposts/when-tech-shadows-social.md

 Power dynamics in an organization play a crucial role in how decisions are made and which solutions are chosen.
 I recently encountered a manager in a ten-person team who believed that there was no time for code reviews.
 This might seem as both an easy fix and a shit for brains stance, but in real life you encounter organisations and people that hold power they will not democratize.
 Being afraid of loosing that power grip is a real thing in some humans.

-This is also a perfect example of how one person’s decision can shape an entire team's working processes.
+This is also a good example of how one person’s decision can shape an entire team's working processes.
 Code reviews are not just a technical step toward better code quality; they are also an opportunity for learning, feedback, and collaboration.
 When social mechanisms like these are removed from the process, you lose the relational dynamics that can strengthen a team.

 If we up the ante and instead add a deeper rooted decision, that could have a more profound effect on a team, then we simply complicate matters even further.